web3os-org/kernel/README.md

 `

 export async function run (terminal, context) {
-// or: export default function (terminal, context) {
+// or: export default async function (terminal, context) {
   console.log(terminal) // the xterm.js terminal in which your app is running console.log(context) // the plain string of arguments passed to your app terminal.log('Thanks for checking out myapp!')